 Started out as a chant by Man City fans, but then Sunderland got hold and ran with it.

 You know of how this came about don’t you ?

-Purely Man City has the story behind the song and it’s not a pretty one :
+The now defunct website Purely Man City had the story behind the song, copied and preserved here.
+But it’s not a pretty one :

 …In 1992 the City squad were on a pre-season tour in Penola, Italy.
 Michael Carruth, who went to the same primary school as Quinn, had just won a boxing gold medal for Ireland at the Barcelona Olympics and Quinn is celebrating.

 A boxing ring had, for some reason, been set up in the town square and coach Sam Ellis and some of the players decide to organise their own Olympic boxing tournament.
 As other players drunkenly slap each other in the sun, Quinn gets into an argument with a drunk Steve McMahon in the toilets in the corner of the square.
 Ellis encourages the two to settle the argument with a fight.
 After a flurry of punches from McMahon the fight ends with Quinn splitting McMahon’s nose with his first punch.

 Quinn then goes off with new signing Ricky Holden in search of entertainment.
 Finding a dance bar Quinn takes off his ripped and blood-splattered shirt to get past the bouncers.
 Wearing only a pair of cut-off jeans he begins dancing frenetically, unaware there is a group of City fans watching.
 He is soon treated to the first performance of the famous chant.